muru/cs715/specrtl/asgn4-srtl-arm-md/arm-a-woc.md

   (cond [(eq_attr "is_thumb" "yes") (attr "thumb2_neg_pool_range")]
 	(attr "arm_neg_pool_range")))

-; An assembler sequence may clobber the condition codes without us knowing.
-; If such an insn references the pool, then we have no way of knowing how, ; so use the most conservative value for pool_range.
 //Pattern#23
 (define_asm_attributes
  [(set_attr "conds" "clob")
   (set_attr "length" "4")
   (set_attr "pool_range" "250")])

-;; The instruction used to implement a particular pattern.
-This ;; information is used by pipeline descriptions to provide accurate ;; scheduling information.

 //Pattern#24
 (define_attr "insn"
         "mov,mvn,smulxy,smlaxy,smlalxy,smulwy,smlawx,mul,muls,mla,mlas,umull,umulls,umlal,umlals,smull,smulls,smlal,smlals,smlawy,smuad,smuadx,smlad,smladx,smusd,smusdx,smlsd,smlsdx,smmul,smmulr,smmla,umaal,smlald,smlsld,clz,mrs,msr,xtab,sdiv,udiv,sat,other"
         (const_string "other"))

-; TYPE attribute is used to detect floating point instructions which, if ; running on a co-processor can run in parallel with other, basic instructions ; If write-buffer scheduling is enabled then it can also be used in the ; scheduling of writes.

-; Classification of each insn
-; Note: vfp.md has different meanings for some of these, and some further ; types as well.
-See that file for details.
-; simple_alu_imm  a simple alu instruction that doesn't hit memory or fp ;               regs or have a shifted source operand and has an immediate ;               operand.
-This currently only tracks very basic immediate ;               alu operations.
-; alu_reg       any alu instruction that doesn't hit memory or fp ;               regs or have a shifted source operand ;               and does not have an immediate operand.
-This is ;               also the default
-; simple_alu_shift covers UXTH, UXTB, SXTH, SXTB
-; alu_shift	any data instruction that doesn't hit memory or fp ;		regs, but has a source operand shifted by a constant ; alu_shift_reg	any data instruction that doesn't hit memory or fp ;		regs, but has a source operand shifted by a register value ; mult		a multiply instruction
-; block		blockage insn, this blocks all functional units ; float		a floating point arithmetic operation (subject to expansion) ; fdivd		DFmode floating point division
-; fdivs		SFmode floating point division
-; f_load[sd]	A single/double load from memory.
-Used for VFP unit.
-; f_store[sd]	A single/double store to memory.
-Used for VFP unit.
-; f_flag	a transfer of co-processor flags to the CPSR ; f_2_r		transfer float to core (no memory needed)
-; r_2_f		transfer core to float
-; f_cvt		convert floating<->integral
-; branch	a branch
-; call		a subroutine call
-; load_byte	load byte(s) from memory to arm registers
-; load1		load 1 word from memory to arm registers
-; load2         load 2 words from memory to arm registers ; load3         load 3 words from memory to arm registers ; load4         load 4 words from memory to arm registers ; store		store 1 word to memory from arm registers
-; store2	store 2 words
-; store3	store 3 words
-; store4	store 4 (or more) words
-;

 //Pattern#25
 (define_attr "type"